drajasekar/Toxic-Tweets/README.md

 TF-IDF, or Term Frequency-Inverse Document Frequency, is a numerical statistic used in natural language processing and information retrieval to evaluate the importance of a word within a document relative to a collection of documents, often called a corpus.
 TF-IDF is a commonly used technique for feature engineering and text analysis, especially in tasks like document retrieval, text classification, and information retrieval.

-Evaluation of Test Classification result for TFIDF
+Evaluation of Test Classification result for TFIDF:

 SVC
 F1 Score:  0.937527114967462